From Markets to Lights: The Ultimate Guide to Christmas in Melbourne in 2025

 Christmas projections

-This year, Melbourne Town Hall and State Library Victoria will come alive with Christmas projections.
+This year, Melbourne Town Hall will come alive with Christmas projections.

-From November to December, the exteriors of these two buildings are lit up with festive animations and bright colours – all powered by wind power.
+From November to December, the exterior of the building is lit up with festive animations and bright colours – all powered by wind power.
 There’s something magical about walking around Melbourne at night and seeing Christmas ornaments, snowmen and colourful reindeer projected on the facades.
 The perfect spot for a Christmas selfie!

 Cost: Free